gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/ecosystem/functions-of-ecosystem.md

 The pyramid of number in a **parasite** **ecosystem** is always **inverted**, because it starts with a single tree.
 Therefore there is gradual increase in the number of organisms in successive tropic levels from producer to tertiary consumers.

-{{< figure "images/books/12-biology/botany/eco-system/7.8:pyramids-of-numbers-(individuls-per-unit-area-in-different-types-of-ecosystems.png" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/eco-system/7.8:pyramids-of-numbers-(individuls-per-unit-area-in-different-types-of-ecosystems.png" "w-25 float-start">}}

 Figure 7.8: Pyramids of numbers